cwickham/r_intro_bc_stats/README.md

 </p>
 <ul>
 <li>
-Work through the non-interactive <a href="https://www.safaribooksonline.com/library/view/hands-on-programming-with/9781449359089/ch01.html">Chapter 1 of Hands on Programming with R</a>, which introduces RStudio as well as basic R.
+Work through the non-interactive <a href="https://www.safaribooksonline.com/library/view/hands-on-programming-with/9781449359089/ch01.html">Chapter 1 of Hands on Programming with R</a>, which introduces RStudio as well as basic R syntax.
 </li>
 <li>
 Work through the interactive chapters at <a href="http://tryr.codeschool.com/">Try R</a>